News/Research

 From the report:

-Greg Niemeyer, an associate professor of media innovation at UC Berkeley, made a video to help colleagues struggling with the transition to digital learning.
+Greg Niemeyer, an associate professor of media innovation at UC Berkeley, made a video [link no longer available] to help colleagues struggling with the transition to digital learning.
 His top tips: Don’t be nervous.
 And remember that you may need to play with the format to keep students engaged—a lesson Niemeyer learned when he moved one of his own classes online.

 BCNM Professor Jeremy Rue was recently featured in a Daily Cal article about UC Berkeley's shift to online classes.